leanprover/lean4/README.md

 Examples of different package configurations can be found in the [`examples`](examples) folder of this repository.
 You can also specified a particular configuration file template when using `lake init` or `lake new` to control what files Lake creates.
 See `lake help init` or `lake help new` for details.

+## Glossary of Terms

+Lake uses a lot of terms common in software development -- like workspace, package, library, executable, target, etc. -- and some more esoteric onces -- like facet.
+However, whether common or not these terms mean different things to different people, so it is important to elucidiate how Lake defines these terms:

+* A **package** is the **fundamental unit of code distribution in Lake**.
+Packages can be sourced from the local file system or downloaded from the web (e.g., via Git).
+The `package` declaration in package's lakefile names it and [defines its basic properties](#package-configuration-options).

+* A **lakefile** is the Lean file that configures a package.
+It defines how to view, edit, build, and run the code within it and specifies what other packages it may require in order to do so.

+* A **dependency** is a package required by another package and the package requiring it is its **dependent**.
+See the [Adding Dependencies section](#adding-dependencies) for details on how to specify dependencies.

+* A **workspace** is the **broadest organizational unit in Lake**.
+It bundles together a package (termed the **root**), its transitive dependencies, and Lake's environment.
+Every package can operate as the root of a workspace and the workspace will derive its configuration from this root.

+* A **module** is **the smallest unit of code visible to Lake's build system**.
+It is generally represented by a Lean source file and a set of binary libraries (i.e., a Lean `olean` and `ilean` plus a system shared library if `precompileModules` is turned on).
+Modules can import one another in order to use each other's code and Lake exists primarily to facilitate this process.

+* A **(Lean) library** is a collection of modules that share a single configuration.
+Its modules are defined by its source directory, a set of **module roots**, and a set of **module globs**.
+See the [Lean Libraries section](#lean-libraries) for more details.

+* A **Lean binary executable** is a binary executable (i.e., a program a user can run on their computer without Lean installed) built from a Lean module termed its **root** (which should have a `main` definition).
+See the [Binary Executables section](#binary-executables) for more details.

+* An **external library** is a native (static) library built from foreign code (e.g., C) that is required by a package's Lean code in order to function (e.g., because it uses `@[extern]` to invoke a written in the foreign language).
+An `extern_lib` target is used to inform Lake of such a requirement and instruct Lake on how to build requisite library.
+Lake then automatically links the external library when appropriate to give the Lean code access to the foreign functions (or, more technically, the foreign symbols) it needs.
+See the [External Libraries section](#external-libraries) for more details.

+* A **target** is the **fundamental build unit of Lake**.
+A package can defining any number of targets.
+Each target has a name, which is used to instruct Lake to build the target (e.g., through `lake buld <target>`) and to keep track internally of a target's build status.
+Lake defines a set of builtin target types -- [Lean libraries](#lean-libraries), [binary executables](#binary-executables), and [external libraries](#external-libraries) -- but a user can [define their own custom targets as well](#custom-targets).
+Complex types (e.g., packages, libraries, modules) have multiple facets, each of which count as separate buildable targets.
+See the [Defining Build Targets section](#defining-build-targets) for more details.

+* A **facet** is a element built from another organizational unit (e.g., a package, module, library, etc.).
+For instance, Lake produces `olean`, `ilean`, `c`, and `o` files all from a single module.
+Each of these components are thus termed a *facet* of the module.
+Similarly, Lake can build both static and shared binaries from a library.
+Thus libraries have both `static` and `shared` facets.
+Lake also allows users to define their own custom facets to build from modules and packages, but this feature is currently experimental and not yet documented.

 ## Package Configuration Options

 Lake provides a large assortment of configuration options for packages.